The Women of Army Intelligence

 'Hush' WAACs - ATS - WRAC to Intelligence Corps

 Women have always played an important role in intelligence work although the first women, wearing Army uniform, who were formally recruited to carry out a military intelligence function, came from the Women's Auxiliary Army Corps (WAAC).

-Twelve German-speaking ladies were recruited by General Headquarters Intelligence (GHQ-Int) in France in 1917 to assist in the effort to break German codes.
-These ladies became known as the 'Hush' WAACs on account of the secretive nature of their employment.
+Twelve German-speaking women were recruited by General Headquarters Intelligence (GHQ-Int) in France in 1917 to assist in the effort to break German codes.
+These women became known as the 'Hush' WAACs on account of the secretive nature of their employment.

 The very first of these 'Hush' WAAC was Mabel Dymond Peel (photo) who after the war wrote a short account of her time in France, regaling the reader with tales of her time when not on duty, but keeping very tight-lipped about the actual secret work she carried out.

 Marie Le Blond joined the ATS at the age of 18 in 1939.
 She began work as a clerk.

 In 1941 she was asked to attend an interview, not knowing what it was about, but she recognised the Intelligence Corps badges worn by her interviewing officers.